thalisonsilva/Documentation-JS-TS/README.md

 This study guide is a living document, and contributions are highly encouraged!
 If you find errors, have suggestions for improvements, or want to add new content, please refer to the "Contributing" section for guidelines.

-Let's learn and grow together!
 ---

-## Let me know if you'd like help refining any specific sections!
+## Let me know if you'd like help refining any specific sections